claytondus/photoapp/readme.md

 # Security

+- Make sure to add any resource directories that need to be publicly accessible in SecurityConfig as permitAll() or else errors will occur

 - Decided to strip out jwt business and use spring security default - passwords are still sha256 encrypted for new registered users

 - https://medium.com/@nydiarra/secure-a-spring-boot-rest-api-with-json-web-token-reference-to-angular-integration-e57a25806c50